SPHIS Home » Departments » Environmental & Occupational Health Sciences

 protein post-translational modifications

 Other susceptible populations include children, the elderly, disabled and underserved minority communities.

-The School of Public Health and Information Sciences offers MPH and PhD degrees with a concentration in environmental health.
+The Department of Environmental and Occupational Health Sciences offers a PhD degree with a specialization in environmental health.

 Gary W. Hoyle, PhD, University Scholar and Professor, is acting chair of the Department of Environmental and Occupational Health Sciences.